xsodus/simple-transcribe-ai-tool/README.md

 - The API route is implemented in `src/app/api/transcribe/route.ts`.
 - Increase `maxDuration` or adjust deployment platform settings if your audio files are long.
 - Add file size/type validation as needed for production.
+- For Azure, the code constructs `baseURL` with your deployment path.
+Do not add `model` in the request when using Azure (deployment chosen via URL); the code already handles this.

 ## Extending